What does a ‘good’ divorce look like – Emotionally?

 On the breakdown of a marriage we will guide you through the divorce process, financial arrangements and any issues relating to your children.

-The only ground for divorce in England and Wales is that “the marriage has broken down irretrievably”.
-When applying for a divorce, you must “prove” this irretrievable breakdown with evidence of one of the five following facts:
+The only ground for divorce in England and Wales is that the marriage has broken down irretrievably.

-The mechanics of obtaining a divorce are usually quite straightforward, particularly if you both agree that the marriage or civil partnership is over.
-Difficulties tend to arise resolving the practical issues such as the manner and timing of the physical separation, the arrangements for children and finances.
+The mechanics of obtaining a divorce are quite straightforward and usually take place via an online court portal.
+Any difficulties that arise tend instead to relate to practical issues such as the manner and timing of the physical separation, the arrangements for children and sorting out your finances.

 "Professional yet sympathetic manner and the team always fights hard to defend your interests"